tim-janik/rapicorn/README.md

 =======

-This Source Code Form is subject to the terms of the Mozilla Public License 2.0.
-See the LICENSE file for license rights and limitations.
+This Source Code Form is subject to the terms of the Mozilla Public License Version 2.0.
+See the file COPYING.MPL for rights and limitations.